GaneshJainarain/ChurnAutoAI/README.md

 ### Time-line

-- Get Data
+- `Get Data`
-- Load into Watson Studio
+- `Load into Watson Studio`
-- Train the machine learning model using AutoAI
+- `Train the machine learning model using AutoAI`
-- Export the Machine Learning pipeline code to Python
+- `Export the Machine Learning pipeline code to Python`

+### The Telco customer churn data

-## The Telco customer churn data contains information about a fictional telco company that provided home phone and Internet services to 7043 customers in California in Q3.
+The Telco customer churn data contains information about a fictional telco company that provided home phone and Internet services to 7043 customers in California in Q3.
 It indicates which customers have left, stayed, or signed up for their service.
 Multiple important demographics are included for each customer, as well as a Satisfaction Score, Churn Score, and Customer Lifetime Value (CLTV) index.